Laredo Heat

-Laredo Heat is an American soccer team based in Laredo, Texas, United States.
-Founded in 2004, the team plays in the National Premier Soccer League (NPSL), the fourth tier of the American Soccer Pyramid.
-They were members of the USL Premier Development League from 2004 to 2015.
-The club was on hiatus for the 2016 and 2017 seasons.
+Laredo Heat Soccer Club is an American soccer team based in Laredo, Texas.
+The team competes in USL League Two, the fourth tier of the American Soccer Pyramid, as a member of the Lone Star Division.

-The team plays its home games at the Texas A&M International University Soccer Complex, where they have played since 2008.
+The team plays its home games at the PEG Energy Stadium, where they have played since 2024.
 The team's colors are red, black and white.

+Founded in 2004, the team was a member of the USL Premier Development League from 2004 to 2015.
+The club took a hiatus for the 2016 and 2017 seasons.

 History

 2004

 Laredo Heat initially joined the USL Premier Development League in 2004 as an expansion franchise, playing a limited 'exploratory' schedule of eight exhibition games against selected opponents, but only managed two wins, both over the Lafayette Swamp Cats, 4–0 and 5–0, the latter of which featured a hat trick from striker Nelson Mata-Meza.
 Former Tampa Bay Mutiny, D.C.
 United and US national team striker Roy Lassiter played for Laredo in their 2–1 loss to DFW Tornados, but did not get on the score sheet.
 He also played in a 1–1 draw against UNAM.